ChunxuGuo/High-Level-Synthesis-Flow-on-Zynq-using-Vitis-HLS/Lab2.md

 ### Apply TRIPCOUNT Pragma
 #### Open the source file and uncomment pragma lines, re-synthesize, and observe the resources used as well as estimated latencies.
 Answer the questions listed in the detailed section of this step.
-1. To assist in providing loop-latency estimates, Vivado HLS provides a TRIPCOUNT directive which allows limits on the variables bounds to be specified by the user.
+1. To assist in providing loop-latency estimates, Vitis HLS provides a TRIPCOUNT directive which allows limits on the variables bounds to be specified by the user.
 In this design, such directives have been embedded in the source code, in the form of #pragma statements.

 2. Uncomment the #pragma lines (50, 53, 90, 93, 130, 133) to define the loop bounds and save the file.